Avinash0308/MediStop_One_Stop_For_All_Medineed/README.md

-# Tumin - The Two Minute App
+# MediStop - One Stop For All MediNeeds
-Tumin is a healthcare web app developed as a part of **Future Ready Talent Internship**.
+MediStop is a healthcare web app.
-Tumin can be used as a med-tech tool that can ease your life with its various and crazy functionalities.
+MediStop can be used as a med-tech tool that can ease your life with its various and crazy functionalities.

 **Project Link:** https://tumin-the-two-minute-app.onrender.com/login